nitinvwaran/Hierarchical-Attention-Network-Quora-Insincere-Questions/README.md

 Repository for Kaggle Projects and Competitions

-**1. Submitted for Quora Insincere Questions Classification Competition:
+**1. Submitted for Quora Insincere Questions Classification Competition: <br />
 An Implementation of 'Hierarchical Attention Networks for Document Classification' by Yang et al. (2016)**

 The Tensorflow implementation for the Hierarchical Attention Network was used in the Kaggle competition 'Quora Insincere Questions Classification':https://www.kaggle.com/c/quora-insincere-questions-classification/data <br /> <br />